-In our magazine People & Power you can read about Statkraft's business and articles about the energy sector.
+In our People & Power magazine you can learn about Statkraft's activities and read articles about the energy sector.
 You can download the entire magazine in PDF format.

 In addition to producing pure energy, hydropower means providing jobs in rural areas, developing infrastructure, and sometimes resolving conflicts.